NotAnyMike/DDPG/README.md

-# Deep Deterministic Policy Gradient (DDPG) applied to Atari
+# Deep Deterministic Policy Gradient (DDPG) applied to the CarRacing env

-This repo is just educational, it is an application of DDPG to the atari 2600 simulation intended to simplify experimenting with RL algorithms in general and trying new thing
+This repo is just educational, it is an application of DDPG to the CarRacing intended to experimenting with RL algorithms in general and trying new things